 Other blood tests help determine whether the disease is causing any serious complications.

 Some blood tests can take several days to complete, while others can produce results in less than 15 minutes.

+Malaria is treated with prescription drugs to kill the parasite.
 The types of drugs and the length of treatment will vary, depending on:

 - Which type of malaria parasite you have